 -

-Offset values must be in milliseconds (e.g.,
+Offset values must be numeric (e.g.,

 Negative offsets (e.g.,

-"-86400000") subtract that time from the given date. -
+"-86400000"or-1 "day") subtract that time from the given date. -

 Time zones use IANA identifiers (e.g.,

-The final output always conforms to an ISO 8601 date-time string, with or without the explicit offset depending on whether
+"America/Los_Angeles").
+If you omit this parameter, the result is in UTC. - The final output always conforms to an ISO 8601 date-time string, with or without the explicit offset depending on whether

 timeZoneFieldis provided.